datacontroller/docs.datacontroller.io/docs/roadmap.md

 #### Technical Implementation

-It will be necessary to first ensure that every filter clause is valid (currently, it is possible for two clauses to be invalid whilst they are being worked on).
-We will need several (automated) test cases in the cypress suite:

-* Simple (just two clauses)
-* Multiple clauses (up to 6)
-* Multiple grouped clauses
+##### Backend

+The service will need to safely validate this input query, to prevent the risk of SQL injection.
+It can then be used to filter the returned output.

+- [1] Update & document the filter query macro
+- [1] Update the `public/getcolvals` macro to accept the new input table
+- [1] SASjs tests for malicious code injection
-* Very large clause (so that filter query exceeds 50k characters)
+- [0] SASjs tests for very large clause (so that filter query exceeds 50k characters)
-* An attempt to work on several clauses in quick succession
-* Both character & numeric
+- [1] SASjs tests for accuracy
+- [1] Documentation of the `getcolvals` service and functional user documentation (with screenshots)

+##### Frontend

 Currently when calling the 'public/getcolvals' service we provide a single table (iwant) with two values (libds & col).
 This service needs to be extended to include an additional input (filtertable) with one column (filterline).
 The filter query will be split across multiple rows in this table.

-The service will need to safely validate this input query, to prevent the risk of SQL injection.
-It can then be used to filter the returned output.

-Additional automated SASjs tests required:

-* malicious code injection
-* Very large clause (so that filter query exceeds 50k characters)
-* accuracy checks
+- [ ] Ensure that every filter clause is valid - currently, it is possible for two clauses to be invalid whilst they are being worked on.
+- [ ] Add filter checkbox (default on) for Dynamic F iltering
+- [ ] Prepare first query, sending to `public/getcolvals`
+- [ ] Tests covering all operators
+- [ ] Test for multiple clauses (up to 6)
+- [ ] Test for multiple grouped clauses
+- [ ] Cypress test to work on several clauses in quick s uccession
+- [ ] JSDoc documentation is improved / updated

-### Dynamic Grid Cell Validation
+### Dynamic Cell Validation

 The challenge here is similar to that of [Dynamic Filtering](/roadmap/#dynamic-filtering) - when editing a value in a grid, the values presented to the user should be filtered according to additional rules, based on the values of other cells in the same row.